How broad keywords can eat away at your budget.

 All of those variations allow Google to show your ads to an enormous pool of search queries.

 It's unlikely that all of the search queries triggering your broad keywords are relevant to your business, let alone the specific ads you show.
 You'll most likely end up with a lot of low-quality leads.

 Of course, this match type isn't pure evil — it exists for a reason, and you'll want to use it occasionally.
 It's especially useful when you are looking to expand your audience and find new keywords.

 So, how can you limit the amount you spend on broad keywords?
 We suggest that you change your broad keywords to phrase-match keywords.

 How does this improvement work?

 You’ll see this improvement if we’ve found a broad keyword sending you irrelevant traffic.
 We'll recommend you change the keyword to phrase match, showing your ads to a more focused audience.
-We will check performance for each match type across the parent campaign group and only recommend replacing broad keywords when they underperform significantly.

-We'll pause the broad keyword and replace it with a phrase match keyword in the same ad group.
+That’s when the improvement will appear in your account, and once you hit apply*,* Opteo will pause the broad keyword and replace it with a phrase match keyword in the same ad group.

 To help you decide whether to apply or dismiss this improvement, we will show you the search queries that triggered the identified broad keyword.
 This way you can gauge the relevancy of the traffic.